emanuelvictor/tcp-monitor/README.md

-# Environment
+# Environment requirements

-Requirements:
+Must be installed and configured in path:

 - Java 11
-- Maven
+- Maven (only to execute tests)

 # Tests and Running